-This epic attraction is located in Cork, and it is definitely one of the top things to see along the west coast of Ireland.
+This epic attraction is located in County Cork, and it is definitely one of the top things to see along the west coast of Ireland.

 Mizen Head is the most southwesterly point on the island, and its dramatic coastal cliffs are only enhanced by a manmade footbridge that towers over wild seas.

 7. Burren National Park, Co.
 Clare – for unique and stunning countryside

 The curious landscape is dominated by rocks, unusual formations, and dramatic cliffs, which allow for some fascinating walks and hikes.

 Address: 2 Church St, Knockaunroe, Corofin, Co.
 Clare, V95 T9V6